What is a TXDOT/TXDMV Number?

 Do I Need a TxDOT Number?

 Not all motor carriers need to get TxDOT numbers.
-If you meet any of the following criteria, then you’ll need to register for a TxDOT number:
+If you are an intrastate operator who drives your vehicle within only Texas and meet any of the following criteria, then you’ll need to register for a TxDOT number:

-• You operate a farm vehicle with a gross weight, registered weight, or gross weight rating exceeding 48,000 pounds.
+- You operate a farm vehicle with a gross weight, registered weight, or gross weight rating that is over 48,000 pounds.

-• You operate a vehicle designed to transport 15 or more passengers and the driver.
+- You operate a vehicle designed to transport 15 or more passengers, including the driver.

 Do I Need a TxDOT Number if I Already Have a USDOT Number?

-Yes, you need both.
-All motor carriers based in Texas that need TxDOT numbers should also obtain USDOT numbers.
+If you are an intrastate motor carrier who operates in Texas, you will need the TxDOT in addition to the USDOT.
+Furthermore, if you are a motor carrier based in Texas that already has a TxDOT number, you should also obtain a USDOT number.
 Make sure you’re registered as intrastate with the USDOT, because Texas-based motor carriers are the only ones that qualify for TxDOT numbers.

-I’m Not Based in Texas.
-Do I Need to Get a TxDOT Number?
+Do I Need to Get a TxDOT Number if I’m not based in Texas?

 What Do I Need to Provide to Get My TxDOT Number?

-We will need similar information from you to what you needed to provide for your USDOT number.
+In order to get your TxDOT number, you will need to provide similar information to what you provided for the USDOT number.
 This includes your name, your company’s name, contact information, and your USDOT number.
 Then, we’ll need your Texas Tax ID Number (we may also need your Federal Employer Identification Number, or FEIN), a picture of a photo ID, and information about the owner of your company (even if it’s you).
 Finally, we’ll need information about the type of cargo you’re hauling and the vehicles you want to register.
-After that, you’re in the clear!
+After that, we’ll do the work to file for you!
 For more detailed information on the steps you’ll need to take to get your TxDOT number, check out our handy step-by-step guide!

 What Happens if I Don’t Get a TxDOT Number?

-If you don’t get a TxDOT number, you could face some very serious fines.
+If you meet the requirements for the TxDOT number but you do not get one, you could face some very serious fines.
 Each violation of the statute that establishes TxDOT numbers carries a penalty of up to $5,000, and the penalty amount can go as high as $30,000.
-You can avoid these penalties easily with a TxDOT number!
+You can avoid these penalties easily by filing for a TxDOT number with us today!

 Can I Renew My TxDOT Number Once I Have One?

 You may renew your annual or biennial certificates once they expire.
-The Texas DMV sends renewal notices out to motor carriers about 60 days before the old registration expires.
-This process is easy; simply ask us to contact the Texas DMV, and we will help you renew your registration easily!
-However, 7-and 90-day TxDOT numbers cannot be renewed.
+The Texas DMV sends renewal notices out to motor carriers around 60 days before the old registration expires.
+This process is easy; simply let us know you already have a TxDOT on file with the Texas DMV that you are looking to renew.
+It is important to note that the temporary 7 day and 90 day permits cannot be renewed.

 How Long Does It Take to Get a TxDOT Number?

 Processing for a new application for a TxDOT number takes 24 to 48 business hours for your pre-approval.
 Once that is granted, your insurance company must submit your application number (VOID NUMBER) to the DMV.
-Once the DMV receives this information, final approval could take an additional week.
+Once the DMV receives this information, final approval can take up to one week.

-What Will I Receive to Prove My Registration?
+What Will I Receive as Proof of My TxDOT Registration?

 When you purchase a TxDOT number, you’ll receive two pieces of identifying information.
 These are your cab card and certificate.
 Both need to be available (in your vehicle) to be presented to law enforcement at any time.
 The cab cards can be paper or electronic, but the certificate should be printed out as a hard copy.